AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 1. Visual Studio Code will launch the in-tool simple browser again with the web application running.

-1. In the web application, create a new chat session and ask the AI assistant this question, `What are the most expensive bikes?`.
+1. In the web application, create a new chat session and ask the AI assistant this question, `What is the most expensive bike?`.
 The AI assistant now responds with a completion created by the model saying that "24K Gold Extreme Mountain Bike" is the most expensive, with some additional information.
-Now the second question again, `What are the least expensive?`.
+Now the second question again, `What about the least expensive?`.
 You should see some inexpensive bike options.

  ![with-conversation-history.png](images/with-conversation-history.png) // TODO: update this image!